shabin5785/Golang_notes/GO_5.md

 conflic ts, the import pat hs of all packages other than those from the standard librar y should start with the Internet domain name of the organizat ion that owns or hosts the package; this also makes it possible to find packages.

+-A package de clarat ion is required at the start of every Go source file.
+Its main pur pos e is to deter mine the defau lt identifier for that package (called the package name) when it is imported by another package.